ember-learn/ember-blog/source/2019-03-30-the-ember-times-issue-91.md

 ## [Building a Hangman Game with Ember Octane](https://www.twitch.tv/videos/400723351) 🎬

 <!--alex ignore hangman-hangwoman-->
-Husband and wife team [@mike-north](https://github.com/mike-north) and [@lisaychuang](https://github.com/lisaychuang) did a [live stream](https://www.twitch.tv/videos/400723351) on how to build a simple hangman game.
+Husband and wife team [@mike-north](https://github.com/mike-north) and [@lisaychuang](https://github.com/lisaychuang) did a [live stream](https://www.twitch.tv/videos/400723351) on **how to build** a simple **hangman game**.
 They used [the Ember Octane preview](https://emberjs.com/editions/octane/) and the Glimmer components that come with it.

-This video is a nice introduction into the world of Ember Octane and Glimmer components and definitely shows the benefits of doing pair programming 😊.
+This video is a nice introduction into the world of **Ember Octane** and **Glimmer components** and definitely shows the benefits of doing pair programming 😊.

 ---

 ## [Episode 129 of the EmberWeekend podcast](https://emberweekend.com/episodes/empress-the-ember-press)

 <!--alex ignore middleman-middlewoman-->
-Episode 129 of the EmberWeekend podcast featured [@mansona](https://github.com/mansona) the creator of Authmaker.
-This episode included a range of topics including the migration of moving the Ember guides from Middleman to be powered by Ember.
-Other areas include Middleman shortcomings and the rework of the guides.
+Episode 129 of the **EmberWeekend podcast** featured [@mansona](https://github.com/mansona) the creator of Authmaker.
+This episode included a range of topics including the **migration** of moving the **Ember Guides** from Middleman to be powered by Ember.
+Other areas include Middleman shortcomings and the rework of the Guides.

-[@mansona](https://github.com/mansona) also talks about his journey using Broccoli Static JSON to convert markdown into JSON API.
+[@mansona](https://github.com/mansona) also talks about his journey using Broccoli Static JSON to **convert markdown** into **JSON API**.
 The ultimate goal was to use the Broccoli pipeline markdown to convert to JSON API and use static files!

-[@mansona](https://github.com/mansona) also introduced Guidemaker:  A fully functional, static site implementation of a documentation site and EmberJS with fully out of the box SEO friendly output!
+[@mansona](https://github.com/mansona) also introduced **Guidemaker**:  A fully functional, static site implementation of a documentation site and EmberJS with fully out of the box SEO friendly output!
 With support to be hosted on S3 or any other site hosting solution.
 Check out the [github](https://github.com/empress/guidemaker) repo here.

 Listen to the full [podcast]( https://emberweekend.com/episodes/empress-the-ember-press).